-Digital signage displays are now common at order counters and rapidly finding their way all around restaurants — and outside, as curbside and drive-through services see increasing demand in 2020.
+Digital signage displays are now common at order counters and rapidly finding their way all around restaurants — and outside, as curbside and drive-thru services see increasing demand in 2020.

 Digital signage technology is being applied in sync with a rapidly evolving industry that’s seeing more and more business from self-service and mobile ordering.

 Inside a typical store, the original and most prevalent use of digital signage is the array of menus behind ordering counters.

 Early adopters of digital menu boards liked the ability to change menus without having them printed and delivered multiple times a year, as well as the decreased on-site labor time.
 They also liked being able to show different menus throughout the day, especially if particular items, like breakfast foods, were unavailable for part of each day.

 Explore how digital signage is improving customer experiences and motivating QSR employees.
 Download Now

 Order clerks once spent an untold amount of energy disappointing diners with news that certain items on their print menu weren’t made or sold after a certain time of day.
 Using digital signage technology, those changes are scheduled and automated — and can even be tied to restaurant management systems so that out-of-stock menu items automatically disappear from menu screens.

 The rapid rise and maturity of outdoor LED displays has enabled operators to start their marketing efforts at the edges of their properties, replacing the old raised street signs that displayed their often iconic logos.
 If those roadside signs had secondary messages — like specials or new menu items — they were analog and hard to change.
 The manager had to get someone outside with a long pole or a ladder to swap images or text, meaning changes were rare.